Make Your Website Have a Beautiful Thumbnail Link Preview

 Tweet Preview

-Here is what it looks like on Facebook:
+And here’s what it looks like on Facebook:

-Web Highlights Facebook link preview
+Web Highlights website preview on Facebook

-Web Highlights Facebook link preview
+Web Highlights website preview on Facebook

 Now, let’s dig deeper into Open Graph to make your website stand out on any social media platform.